-3.7.16 The Stations & Access to Rail Taskforce as described in CO M1 will be responsible for actions required to deliver this CO.
+3.7.17 The Stations & Access to Rail Taskforce as described in CO M1 will be responsible for actions required to deliver this CO.
 As well as rail industry partners, a key representative on this group must be from a Disability Action Group in order for a successful outcome to be achieved.
+An early Accessibility Audit will allow a prioritisation of schemes for phased delivery.